ccdmb/predector/docs/running.md

 The time profiles (`t*`) are useful for limiting running times of tasks.
 By default the times are not limited, but these can be useful to use if you are running on a supercomputing cluster (specifying the times can get you through the queue faster) or on commercial cloud computing services (so you don't rack up an unexpected bill if something stalls somehow).

-So to use combine all of these things; to use docker containers, extra ram and CPUs etc you can provide the profile `-profile c16,r32,t2,docker`.
+So to combine all of these things; to use docker containers, extra ram and CPUs etc you can provide the profile `-profile c16,r32,t2,docker`.

 #### Custom configuration